Deep Legendre Transform: Technical appendix: additional experiments

-A critical validation of our Deep Legendre Transform approach is to demonstrate that it achieves state-of-the-art performance by comparing it to the direct learning of the convex conjugate in cases where the analytic form of $f^*$ is already known.
+A critical validation of DLT is to demonstrate that it achieves state-of-the-art performance by comparing it to the direct learning of the convex conjugate in cases where the analytic form of $f^*$ is already known.
 For this comparison, we implemented a comprehensive benchmark that compares DLT\footnote{DLT is an {implicit} approach, effectively, defined by \eqref{lp}.} against explicit direct supervised learning across several convex functions with known convex conjugates in multiple dimensions.